 Freedom of Information

-The Freedom of Information Act 1982 (FOI Act) enables any member of the community to request information held by Government and their agencies.
+The Freedom of Information Act 1982 (FOI Act) enables any member of the community to request information in documentary form held by Government and their agencies.

 The FOI Act does not apply to documents which are available for a fee, part of a public register or are already publicly available.
 Our Freedom of Information Part II Information Statement(PDF, 401KB) explains how Council is making information readily available to the public.

-If your query concerns a currently advertised planning application, click here to search by the application number or address.
+If your query concerns a currently advertised planning application: search advertised planning applications.

-If your query is to obtain copies of planning permits and/or endorsed plans, click here.
+If your query is to obtain copies of planning permits and/or endorsed plans please complete this application.

 The fees are as follows: